Francis Brennan's Grand Tour

-Francis Brennan's Grand Tour was a six-part reality programme which aired in 2011 on RTÉ One.
-Over the course of six episodes, Hotelier Francis Brennan guides sixteen Irish tourists around six major European destinations during a twelve-day journey.
+Francis Brennan's Grand Tour was a reality programme which first aired in 2011 on RTÉ One.
+Over the course of the first series, hotelier Francis Brennan guides sixteen Irish tourists around six major European destinations during a twelve-day journey.
 Series 2 started on 17 July 2016, this time taking twelve Irish tourists on a tour of India's Golden Triangle.
 Series 3 started on 9 July 2017, with twelve tourists being taken on a trip to Vietnam.
 Series 4 started on 22 July 2018 with the destination being South Africa.